StatCan/cae-eac/docs/en/Artifactory.md

 ![Check library](images/Artifactory-Python01.png)

-2. Now let's install it using the Command Prompt (See Command Prompt section of this document if the pip.ini file hasn't been configured before).
+2. Now let's install it using the **Command Prompt**.
+ *See Command Prompt section of this document if the pip.ini file hasn't been configured before*

 ![install library](images/Artifactory-Python02.png)